tetragrade/veracity-ttrpg/readme.md

     + If it requires physical effort, look at your Flesh.
 \
 &nbsp;
-+ If the slot is empty you succeed, otherwise you fail.
++ If the slot contains a Wound or Stress, you fail.
+Otherwise, you succeed.
 \
 &nbsp;
 <br><br><table>